allen504/gleason/README.md

 # roi_annotation.py
 Tool for annotating regions of interest (ROI's) in prostate cancer biopsy images, each ROI can be rated with a gleason score from 1-5.
 Pressing a numbered button will rate the currently displayed ROI with that number.
 The ">" button displays the next image to be rated, and the "<" button returns to the previous image.
 The left and right arrowkeys and numbers on the keyboard can be used to traverse and rate the images.
-The users' is saved to a csv.
+The users' data is saved to a csv.

 # to start:
 1. The root directory should be called "roi_annotation", inside this directory place roi_annotation.py and another directory called "public".
 Inside the public directory place 3 more directories: "images","js",and "css".
 Place images to be rated in the images directory, "style.css" in the css directory, and "keys.js" in the js directory.